Distributed Secret Sharing over a Public Channel from Correlated Random Variables: Introduction

 The remainder of the paper is organized as follows.
-We formally define the problem in Section~\ref{sec:pre} and state our results in Section~\ref{sec:res}.
-To streamline presentation, proofs are provided in the appendix.
+We formally define the problem in Section~\ref{sec:pre} and state our main results in Section~\ref{sec:res}.
+We present our achievability proofs and converse proofs in Sections~\ref{sec:achievability} and \ref{appth2ga}, respectively.
+We prove the optimality of our results in some special cases in Section~\ref{secoptimal}.
+We propose an extension of all our results to the case of chosen (instead of random) secrets in Section \ref{secextension}.
 Finally, we provide concluding remarks in Section~\ref{sec:concl}.